giridhar7632/Three.js/13-creating-text.md

 scene.add(mesh)
 ```

 > **Note:** There is one thing you need to take into account when working with `THREE.TextGeometry` and materials.
-It can take two materials as an array: one for front of rendered text and another for side of the text.
+It can take two materials as an array: one for the front of rendered text and another for the side of the text.
 If you just pass in one material, it is applied to both the front and the side.

 Now you can see the text rendered to the scene.